askarovamari/Project-4---Team-7/README.md

 ## About the project

-The goal of the project is to analyze a dataset retrieved from [Ba](https://baseballsavant.mlb.com/statcast_search).
-The dataset consists of
+The goal of the project is to analyze a dataset retrieved from [Ba](https://baseballsavant.mlb.com/statcast_search) and build a predictive model for one of the major stats of baseball - Batting Average.
+The original dataset baseballData.csv consists of 1416 lines and 65 columns with Baseball Stats.

 ## Overview